Laura K. Jones, Ph.D., M.S.

 • Reciprocal influence of mental and physical health (including the relationship between mental health and the immune, endocrine, and gastrointestinal systems)

-• The influence of mental health on the peak performance of athletes
+• Influence of mental health on the peak performance of athletes

 Select Peer-Reviewed Publications